 We have complied with the Government's guidance on managing the risk of COVID-19.

-Victory Housing Trust is both a registered charity and provider of affordable homes for those in housing need.
+Victory Housing Trust is provider of affordable homes for those in housing need.

 We are passionate about providing homes and creating communities for our residents.